katalon-studio-samples/tips-and-tricks/README.md

-# Katalon Studio Samples: Jira UI Tests
+# Katalon Studio Samples: Tips and Tricks
 Katalon Studio is a free and easy-to-use automated functional and regression testing platform.
 It provides users the ability to implement full automated testing solutions for their application projects with minimal engineering and programming skill requirements.
 ______
-The **jira-ui-tests** perform UI functional automation test on Jira Web Application using Katalon Studio.
-The examples in this project range from common to advanced test cases.
+The **tips-and-tricks** project contains some tips and tricks when using Katalon Studio to support users handling some specfic cases.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.
 ### Prerequisites